Psychological assessment at school

-It should also be kept in mind that if a child is aware that they have difficulties at school, the prospect of a meeting with a psychologist may confirm to them a perceived weakness.
+Psychological assessment services are in place so that children with special learning needs can take advantage of the necessary resources.
+However, some children will be nervous at the thought of meeting a psychologist.
+If a child is aware that they have difficulties at school, the prospect of a meeting with a psychologist may confirm to them a perceived weakness.
 For this reason, a school should only commission an individual assessment if, having spoken with the child's parents, it is absolutely convinced that the result will benefit the child.

 All psychologists on the NEPS panel must have obtained Garda clearance.
 It is also recommended that a member of the school staff look in on the assessment interview once or twice.